 48) Religion is often based on verses that are taken out of context, misinterpreted, added to or over-emphasized.
 Religion is sometimes also based on dreams or so-called revelations received.
 (Luke 4:9-13, 1 Timothy 1:1-11, Proverbs 30:6 & Revelations 22:19).
 The Gospel is God’s truth revealed throughout the Bible.
 The essence of the Gospel is the crucified and risen Christ.
 (Gen 3:15, Isaiah 9:6, Isaiah 53, John 5:39,46, John 8:56, 1 Corinthians 1:13, 1 Corinthians 2:2, 2 Timothy 3:16 etc.)

 49) Religion is often accompanied by deceiving signs and wonders.
+That is where the emphases lies.
 (Matthew 24:24).
 The wonder of the Gospel is that Christ raises those who are dead in sin to be alive in Christ.
 (Ephesians 2:1-5).
 The supreme sign of the Gospel is that Christ was raised from the dead.
 (Matthew 12:39-40).
 The sign that the Gospel is being manifested in our lives is that we love one another.
-(John 13:35, 1 Corinthians 13:1-13 1, John 3:11-24 & 1 John 4:12)
+(John 13:35, 1 Corinthians 13:1-13 1, John 3:11-24 & 1 John 4:12).
+The Gospel is also accompanied by signs and wonders (Mark 16:17-18)

 50) Tragically, religion makes people spiritually blind, and yet convinces them that they can see.
 (Matthew 23:16-17).
 The Gospel opens the eyes of the spiritually blind.
 Praise God, it can even open the eyes of those blinded by religion!
 (John 9:39-41& Acts 9:1-18)